nouranhamdy/version-control-lab2/README.md

 # Foobar

-Foobar is a Python library for dealing with ord pluralization
+Foobar is a Python library for dealing with word pluralization

 # Installation

-Use the package manager [pip](https://pypi.org/project/pip/) to innstall foobar.\
+Use the package manager [pip](https://pypi.org/project/pip/) to install foobar.\
 `pip install foobar`

 # Usage